Start with High-Quality Plants

 Moderate: Day temperatures 60°F to 65°F, night temperatures 55°F to 60°F

 Cool: Day temperatures 50°F to 60°F, night temperatures 45°F to 55°F

 As with light (intensity, quality, and duration) and temperature, houseplants require certain humidity levels in the surrounding air to flourish.
 Relative humidity is the amount of water vapor (moisture) in the air, expressed as a percentage, compared to the maximum amount of moisture the air can hold at that temperature.

 Foliage plants native to tropical rainforests are accustomed to average relative humidity levels of 60% to 90%, and levels during nursery production are often kept as high as 85% to 95%.
 Many houseplants can grow well in relative humidity levels of 40% to 60%.
 In our buildings and homes, however, we maintain average relative humidity levels of only 10% to 15%.
 This is due to the increased drying effects of heating and air-conditioning systems.

-The rate of plant transpiration (water lost from plant surfaces) is influenced by both relative humidity and temperature in the surrounding air.
+The rate of plant transpiration (water lost from plant surfaces) is influenced by both relative humidity and the temperature in the surrounding air.
 Low relative humidity and high temperatures increase the rate of transpiration.
 Increased transpiration increases a plant’s need for water, so high temperature and low humidity conditions require more frequent watering.